MicrosoftDocs/Viva/Viva/skills/skills-overview.md

 ## Prerequisites

-To help ensure a productive private preview that enables Skills in Viva to meet and exceed your company's goals, the following are the requirements for private preview participation:
+To help ensure a productive preview that enables Skills in Viva to meet and exceed your company's goals, the following are the requirements for private preview participation:

 1. Private preview must be deployed on a production tenant where users are spending at least 80% of their time on emails, documents, and other Microsoft 365 and Viva applications.

 2. More than 100 end users who are licensed for either Viva Suite or Viva Learning.

-3. End users included in the Skills private preview program have Viva Learning deployed and available for use.
+3. End users included in the Skills preview program have Viva Learning deployed and available for use.

 > [!NOTE]
 > - Private preview is available only in the English language.
-The default language for Viva Learning must also be English for this private preview
+The default language for Viva Learning must also be English for this preview
 > - All users in your tenant will lose “Interests” they have selected in Viva Learning when you enable skills.
 This action is not reversible.